-You've probably been there yourself -- not sure which levers to pull to make growth happen.
-It's not an easy problem to solve, and requires both a view of the trees and the forest.
-And when you're highly focused on execution or on strategy, you tend to miss the other half of the equation.
+You’ve probably been there yourself — not sure which levers to pull to make growth happen.
+It’s not an easy problem to solve, and it requires both a view of the trees and the forest overall.
+When you’re entrenched in execution or strategy – one side or the other – you tend to miss the other half of the equation.

-And we've decided to share it with you -- the exact document we give to new hires to help them pick a funnel stage to target using tactics in the Ladder Planner.
+And we’ve decided to share it with you — the exact document we give to new hires to help them pick a funnel stage to target using 800+ marketing growth tactics found in the Ladder Playbook.

 Choosing a Funnel Stage

 The value we provide to clients stems largely from our ability to choose the right tactics to test, for the right funnel stage, at the right time.